aSerbCoder/vimwiki-luasnip-config/README.md

 IF YOU ARE GOING TO COPY AND PASTE, MAKE SURE YOU CHANGE THE LOCATION OF THE HOME DIRECTORY IN THE luasnip.lua FILE!

+As of now my VimNotes project is still in early development.